kentrane/kentrane/README.md

 - 👋 Hi, I’m @kentrane
-- 👀 I’m interested in Electronics, and embedded development using C/C++
+- 👀 I’m interested in Electronics, and embedded development
 <!--- 🌱 I’m currently trying to learn software development using newer languages like GO and Rust --->

 <!---